-“They’re hiding something, but everytime I think I know what it is it just falls away.
-It’s not just that I feel like we’re taking one step forward and two steps back.
-It’s like we’re not moving at all or even if we find out what happened we’ll never quite know the whole truth.”
+“They’re hiding something, but every time I think I know what it is, it just falls away.
+It’s not just that I feel like we’re taking one step forward and two steps back, it’s like we’re not moving at all.
+Even if we find out what happened, I’m afraid we’ll never quite know the whole truth.”

-“That’s always how it is, only an idiot convinces themselves they ever have the whole truth of anything.”
+“That’s always how it is.
+Only an idiot convinces themselves they ever have the whole truth of anything.”
 He was getting maudlin for a change.
-As soon as he said it he got that cold feeling like it was contagious.
+As soon as he said it, he got a cold feeling, as if it was contagious.

-“But it’s like even they don’t know the whole truth, like they’ve hidden it even from themselves, every one of them.”
+“But it’s as if even they don’t know the whole truth, as if they’ve hidden it even from themselves, every one of them.”

-“It shouldn’t take too long to have the test’s analysed, and once we send them on to Interpol we can put this to bed.”
-Part of him wanted to pat her shoulder but he knew how that would go so he kept his hands in pockets.
+“It shouldn’t take too long to have the tests analyzed, and once we send them on to Interpol, we can put this to bed.”
+Part of him wanted to pat her shoulder, but he knew how that would go, so he kept his hands in his pockets.

-Porter peeled himself off the sticky floor of the motel slash methden.
-His head feeling two sizes too big with a couple of golf balls loose inside there.
+Porter peeled himself off the sticky floor of the motel-slash-meth den.
+His head was feeling two sizes too big.
 It hurt to move anything from the waist up.
-His vision was blurry, someone must have hit him in the head hard, he didn’t remember.
+His vision was blurry.
+Someone must have hit him on the head, hard.
+He didn’t remember.
 What was he doing here?

-He cricked his neck and put his legs out in front of him so he was in an open leg indian style sitting position.
-His vision started to come back in patches and he saw a set of cowboy boots laying out flat.
+He cricked his neck and put his legs out in front of him.
+His vision started to come back in patches and he saw a set of cowboy boots, jeans and a blood-soaked plaid shirt.

-“Did I do that?”
-He said to himself, the shirt was a mess, someone had beaten the kid bad.
-He didn’t remember, the rest of the kids torso was obscured by the farthest army cot.
+“Did I do that?” he said to himself.
+The shirt was a mess.
+Someone had beaten the kid bad.
+He didn’t remember.
+The rest of the kid’s torso was obscured by an army cot.

-Shooting pains ran up and down his back as he tried to stand and he fell right back down like a baby on his bottom.
+Shooting pains ran up and down Porter’s back as he tried to stand.
+He fell right back down, like a baby, on his bottom.
 Another attempt landed him face first on the closest army cot.
-He dragged himself across it trying to get some feeling back in his legs.
+He dragged himself across it, trying to get some feeling back into his legs.

-He crawled over to the second cot, the one furthest away.
-With some great effort he pulled his chin over the edge of the cot and saw what had happened to Micky.
-If that was even him, his head was gone.
-Replaced by a matiz painting, light misting of blood in a wide radius around his shoulders.
-Chunks of bone and brain soaking deep into the carpet.
+He crawled over to the second cot, with great effort, pulled his chin over the edge and saw what had happened to Micky.
+His head was gone.
+It had been replaced by a Matisse painting, a light misting of blood, in a wide radius, around his shoulders.
+Chunks of bone and brain were soaking into the carpet.
 The wall looked like someone had just thrown a bucket of blood against it.
-Thick and it was already starting to smell and turn black.
+It was already starting to smell and turn black.

 The pictures were gone.

-How long had he been lying there?
+Porter wondered how long he had he been lying there.
 Why wasn’t he dead too?
 What had he gotten himself into?

-All these questions and more swirling around his head.
-His ears were ringing and sounds came in muffled if at all.
-It was dark now he could tell that much but there were flashlights.
-Beams of light probed the windows and through the doors.
+All these questions and more swirled around his head.
+His ears were ringing and sounds were muffled.
+It was dark now.
+He could tell that much, but there were flashlights: beams of light probed the windows.

-Porter slid down the cot and onto the floor, his feet still not quite there yet.
+Porter slid down the cot and onto the floor.

 They yanked him off the floor and threw him in the back of a squad car.

-A deputy with a greying beard and a pot belly walked in looking down at a piece of paper and sat across from Porter.
+A deputy with a greying beard and a pot belly sat across from Porter.

-He looked up and tipped his hat back and smiled “So you’re a private investigator, that’s really cool man.”
+He looked up, tipped his hat back and smiled.

 “That’s what he told me.”